flowplayer/flowplayer-mpegdash/README.md

 *Caveat:* WebM-DASH streams are extremely unlikely to work correctly with dash.js - or any other available client library we know about. - Hence historically the name of the plugin Git repository.

+Also test streams for conformance in [DASH validator](http://www.dashif.org/conformance.html).

 ### GPAC

 If [MP4Box](https://gpac.wp.mines-telecom.fr/mp4box/dash/) by